MarioMZ11/Todo-JS/README.md

 # Webpack Starter

-This is a template for my applications that using webpack.
+This is TODO app developed in JS vanilla with LocalStorage and webpack with live reload.

 ## Notes - Reminder: